 The war memorial on the outside of the west end of the Institute is made from stone salvaged from the bomb damaged Palace of Westminster during WW2 .
 It was erected and presented to the village in memory of those who Fell in the both World Wars by Colonel, Sir Leonard Ropner of Thorp Perrow in 1948.

-At the top of the village is a Monument in the form of a cross erected by grateful friends to Lady Augusta Millbank of Thorp Perrow, who died in 1874.
+At the top of the village is a Monument in the form of a cross erected by grateful friends in memory of Lady Augusta Milbank of Thorp Perrow, who died in 1874.